Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/moveit_file_descriptions.md

 **move_group.launch**

-Starts the Move Group node which is the entry point into using MoveIt. the Also calls planning pipeline, planning context, and trajectory execution to load their relavant parameters.
+Starts the Move Group node which is the entry point into using MoveIt.
+Also calls planning pipeline, planning context, and trajectory execution to load their relevant parameters.

 - Call `planning_pipeline.launch.xml` with `pipeline` argument set to `ompl`